laur89/docker-borg-mysql-backup/README.md

 # borg-mysql-backup

-This image is for backing up mysql dumps to local and/or remote [borg](https://github.com/borgbackup/borg) repos.
+This image is for backing up mysql or postgres dumps to local and/or remote [borg](https://github.com/borgbackup/borg) repos.
 Other files&dirs may be included in the backup, and database dumps can be excluded altogether.